JNOSQL/jnosql-book/en/introduction.md

 ### Column Family

 This model became popular with the BigTable's paper by Google, with the goal of being a distributed system storage, projected to have either a high scalability and volume.

-###### Examplos:
+###### Examples:

 * Hbase
 * Cassandra